sasindudilshanranwadana/SynerX/backend/README.md

 cp .env.example .env
 ```

-Then edit `.env` with your actual credentials:
+Then edit `.env` with your actual credentials and required settings:

 ```env
 # Supabase Configuration